Sécurité Civile: Bases

 All fixed-wing aircraft are based at Garons Provence Airport.

 Bomb disposal

 307 Sécurité Civile bomb disposal experts are based at 20 bomb disposal units, including 2 overseas units (Guadeloupe and French Guiana).
 They are responsible for the detection, removal, disposal or destruction of suspicious objects.
-They also provide assistance during official travel or large demonstrations and de-arm and destroy unexploded ammunition still present from the two world wars.
+They also provide assistance during official travel or large demonstrations and disarm and destroy dormant ammunition still present from the two world wars.

-In 2004, 440 t of munitions was disposed of, whilst 43 bomb disposal experts were deployed on the 60th anniversary of the Normandy landings, 17 on the 60th anniversary of the landing in Provence and 16 during the visit of Pope John Paul II to Lourdes.
+In 2004, 440 t of munitions was disposed of, whilst forty-three bomb disposal experts were deployed on the sixtieth anniversary of the Normandy landings, seventeen on the sixtieth anniversary of the landing in Provence, and sixteen during the visit of Pope John Paul II to Lourdes.